-UNWTO Banns Critical Press at World Travel Market
+UNWTO Bans Critical Press at World Travel Market

 Press conferences at major trade shows or the ministerial round tables no longer took place.
 Zurab only appears for photo ops and disappears.

-During the entire COVID-19 crisis the UNWTO Secretary-General avoided all critical press.
-Today in London, the Secretary-General went a step further.
+During the entire COVID-19 crisis, the UNWTO Secretary General avoided all critical press.
+Today in London, the Secretary General went a step further.

-To avoid any critical feedback or question, he deliberately blacklisted journalists that write for publications like this one, eTurboNews.
+To avoid any critical feedback or questions, he deliberately blacklisted journalists that write for publications like this one, eTurboNews.

-The reason: eTurboNews had been critical to the Secretary-General.
+The reason: eTurboNews had been critical to the Secretary General.

 Avoiding negative perception is even more important today, since Zurab Pololikashvili is up for a second term, and his re-election needs to be reconfirmed by the General Assembly in Madrid.

-Having won the second term recommendation by the Executive Council in January due to heavy manipulation; having managed to change the venue for the General Assembly to Madrid, it is giving a clear advantage for Zurab to be reconfirmed for a second term as UNWTO Sercterary – General the end of this month.
+Having won the second term recommendation by the Executive Council in January due to heavy manipulation, having managed to change the venue for the General Assembly to Madrid, it is giving a clear advantage for Zurab to be reconfirmed for a second term as UNWTO Sercterary General the end of this month.
 Critical questions are not good for him.

 Today’s ministerial meeting at WTM London was one of those activities he attended for the first time since COVID.
 He needed to look good weeks before his confirmation hearing, but he could not face the media.

 The Hon.
-Najib Balala, Secretary of Tourism for Kenya was turned down by UNWTO last week after he invited the General Assembly to be held in Kenya, instead of Madrid.
+Najib Balala, Secretary of Tourism for Kenya, was turned down by UNWTO last week after he invited the General Assembly to be held in Kenya instead of Madrid.

 Minister Balala was in London today to attend the ministerial meeting.
 He was told there were no more seats left for ministers.
-He left the event minutes after entering, telling eTurboNews Juergen Steinmetz, who was waiting at the exit door.
+He left the event minutes after entering, telling eTurboNews publisher, Juergen Steinmetz, who was waiting at the exit door.

-All reporters attending WTM were seated for the event, except eTurboNews Juergen Steinmetz.
-He was made a Persona non grata, not allowed to enter the Summit.
+All reporters attending WTM were seated for the event, except eTurboNews represented by Juergen Steinmetz.
+He was made a persona non grata, not allowed to enter the summit.

 eTurboNews is an official media partner for the World Travel Market, but this did not make any difference. eTurboNews was threatened by a UN official when taking a video of this incident.

-UNWTO seems to be successful to avoid criticism by major mainstream media.
+UNWTO seems to be successful in avoiding criticism by major mainstream media.

-CNN for example is an official media partner-earning millions of advertising from tourism destinations.
-A CNN Task Group was formed with UNWTO by Anita Mendiratta, a top advisor to the Secretary-General.
-The CNN Task Groups’ purpose is to sell advertising.
-This group was formed years ago, initially with eTurboNews as a partner. eTurboNews saw a conflict of interest and left the group with CNN, UNWTO, ICAO, and IATA remaining.
+CNN for example is an official media partner earning millions of advertising dollars from tourism destinations.
+A CNN Task Group was formed with UNWTO by Anita Mendiratta, a top advisor to the Secretary General.
+The CNN Task Group’s purpose is to sell advertising.
+This group was formed years ago, initially with eTurboNews as a partner. and it was eTurboNews that saw a conflict of interest and left the group with CNN, UNWTO, ICAO, and IATA remaining.

 Marcelo Risi, in charge of communication for UNWTO, refused to talk to Steinmetz.
-He was seen running away from the situation, saying: “Juergen I am busy.”
+He was seen running away from the situation, saying: “Juergen, I am busy.”

 This is not only an embarrassing situation, but it’s a clear violation of press freedom and a clear case of discrimination.